sodadata/docs/soda/new-documentation.md

 #### March 21, 2024
 * Added [release notes]({% link release-notes/all.md %}) documentation for Soda Library 1.4.3.
+* Added more content and example for [rerouting failed row samples]({% link soda-cl/failed-rows-checks.md %}#reroute-failed-rows-samples).

 #### March 20, 2024
 * Updated [Oracle connection]({% link soda/connect-oracle.md %}) configuration to use a more generic `connectstring` value.